VTCS5704-Team1/vibrations-front-end/README.md

 - You can select the like button on the profile
 - If you select the matches tab on the navbar, you can see the liked matches for the user
 - You can view this users profile by clicking the my profile tab

+# Unit Tests
+Unit tests are primarily written in the back end deployment tab